 The terms digitization and digitalization trick many people with their similarity, so let’s define each of them once for all to avoid further confusion.
 Digitization stands for converting data to a digital format, like loading a software system with customer information an employee received from talking to a person.
 Or changing the paper document base to electronic one by manually typing in the existing information in a PC.

 Digitalization, in its turn, is a process of using technology to manage a company’s operations with a minimal amount of manual labor.
 Internet-connected devices, CRM and ERP software, automated reporting and analytics ― these are the components of digitalization at workplace.

 As you can see, even though digitalization is a broader term, the transformation isn’t possible without taking the digitization measures as the first step towards digital transformation for any business.
 Regardless of their close connection, the two discussed terms should not be used interchangeably with one another, since it might affect the meaning you put in your content.

-Digitalization of business: The biggest trends in retail
+Digitalization of business: the biggest trends in retail

 The boom of tech startups, growing smartphone adoption, deployment of 4G networks, have an enormous impact on shopper’s preferences and therefore, on retailers’ business activities.
-There are many ways in which tech is changing the retail world, but the following are the trends that will probably continue to shape the future of the industry.
+There are many ways in which company digitalization is changing the retail world, but the following are the trends that will probably continue to shape the future of the industry.